Rishi Techtex Limited

-The policy for determining material subsidiary and policy for dealing with relatedparty transaction is available on the website of the Company at www.rishitechtex.com
+The policy for determining material subsidiary and policy for dealing with relatedparty transaction are available on the website of the Company at www.rishitechtex.com.

-Pursuant to the provisions of Section 204 of the Companies Act 2013 read with theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 the Companyhas appointed Sudhanwa S. Kalamkar & Associates Company Secretary in practice toundertake the Secretarial Audit of the Company.
-The Report of the Secretarial Auditor isannexed herewith as Annexure D'.
+Pursuant to the provisions of Section 204 of the Companies Act 2013 read with theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 the Companyhas appointed M/s.
+Sudhanwa S. Kalamkar & Associates Company Secretary in practiceto undertake the Secretarial Audit of the Company.
+The Report of the Secretarial Auditorin prescribed form MR-3 is annexed herewith as Annexure 'C'.

 During the financial year your Company has complied with applicable SecretarialStandards issued by Institute of Company Secretaries of India.

-The provisions of Section 135 of the Companies Act 2013 related to constitution ofCorporate Social Responsibility (CSR) Committee and mandate to spend amount as prescribedby statute is not applicable to Company for the financial year 2018-19 as the Company doesnot fulfill section 135 (1) of the Act.
+The provisions of section 135 of the Companies Act 2013 related to constitution ofCorporate Social Responsibility (CSR) Committee and mandate to spend amount as prescribedby statute is not applicable to Company for the financial year 2020-2021 as the Companydoes not fulfill any criteria set by the provisions of section 135 (1) of the Act.

 Statement on salient features of Financial Statement in Form AOC- 3 is not requiredsince Entire Annual Report is being sent to all the Shareholders in the manner specifiedby the regulations.